ProxiBlue/vagrant_m2_vuestorefront/readme.md

 The magento source code is expected to reside in the ```[base folder of this environment]\sites\magento2``` folder [ HOST ] and inside the Docker instance will be available as /vagrant/sites/magento2

+### reverse Proxy

+Although you can access the vueSF store via the http://vuestorefront:3000 url, this is not always ideal.

+You can place a reverse proxy ```nginx.conf``` file into the folder ```reverseproxy```

+If that file exists, an additional docker nginx instance will be brought up, and the supplied config file will be used.
+You can ref the self signed cert, or place your own cert files withing the vagrant folder, to use SSL

+There is an example ```nginx.conf.dist``` file that shows reverse proxy for 2 sites

+You need to place the domains in your HOST machine host file, using teh IP 172.20.0.210.

+Example: ```172.20.0.210 site1.dev.proxiblue.com.au site2.dev.proxiblue.com.au```

 ## Other stuff

 ### Fetch environment